ilfae/Script-Not-Pixel/README_EN.md

 ### 5. Running the Bot
 - Open [Not Pixel Bot](https://web.telegram.org/k/#?tgaddr=tg%3A%2F%2Fresolve%3Fdomain%3Dnotpixel%26appname%3Dapp%26startapp%3Df2001120886) and start the game.

+  └ Works only in this version of the site, it is also the "K" version, in the "A" version of the site the restart does not work

 ## Conclusion

 You can now use the script to automate clicks in Not Pixel across different platforms.
 Good luck!